See note at end: Your vote needed.

 I was so shocked, it took me a moment to calibrate enough to realize what she was saying.
 “Are you kidding?
 Of course not.
 I got on a plane and went to Washington and told a Congressman and two Army colonels about it.”

 “Good.
 OK,” she said, somewhat mollified, but she stalked off seething.
 Only then did I get where she was coming from.
-She was asking if I had taken a billion dollars to betray the US.
-It still kind of surprises me, actually, that she asked.
+She was asking if I had taken a billion dollars to betray the USA.
+It still surprises me, actually, that she asked.
 I suppose that is the way of mothers: they are never off-duty.

-I could pass a lie detector on this claim: that moment, which was about 7 days after the bribe was offered, was the first time the thought crossed my mind, You know Patrick, you could just say, “Yes.”
+I could pass a lie detector on this claim: that moment, which was about 7 days after the offer was made, was the first time the thought crossed my mind, You know Patrick, you could just say, “Yes.”
 With 100% honesty I can say the thought never occurred to me until Ma demanded that answer.

 What had occurred to me?
-From the moment I heard the bribe offered, I had one and only thought running through my mind:
+From the moment I heard the offer, I had one and only thought running through my mind:

 What I meant by that is going to have to wait until the DOJ acts.